 - Market Fluctuations: Property values can change, so staying informed is essential.

-- Limited Infrastructure: As a smaller town, Wasilla might have only some of the amenities of a bigger city.
+- Limited Infrastructure: As a smaller town, Wasilla may have fewer amenities than a larger city.

 8. Homer